-Mindfulness involves paying attention to whatever is happening in the present moment with a kind and friendly attitude towards ourselves and our experience.
-We all have the innate capacity to be mindful and we can develop this skill through meditation practice, and the cultivation of particular attitudes such as curiosity, acceptance and kindness.
+Mindfulness involves paying attention to what is happening in the present moment with a kind and friendly attitude towards ourselves and our experience.
+We all have the innate capacity to be mindful, and we can develop this skill through meditation practice, and the cultivation of particular attitudes such as curiosity, acceptance and kindness.
 By practicing mindfulness regularly, we learn to recognise how we relate to the external world, and to our internal world of thoughts, emotions, and body sensations.
 In this way, we come to know ourselves better.
 Self awareness is the first step in learning to respond, rather than react habitually, to the stressors and challenges that life presents.
 Mindfulness can also lead to a greater appreciation of the little things in life that we often take for granted.